michael-ortiz/aws-on-call-notifier/README.md

 * [**Lambda**](https://aws.amazon.com/lambda/)

-  Fetches schedule informationn for the current date.
+  Fetches schedule information for the current date.
 If there is a `Schedule` Item, user information will be fetched, which then triggers the notification process to notify the employee or user.

 * [**DynamoDB**](https://aws.amazon.com/dynamodb/)